 While hernia mesh lawsuits against other manufacturers have not yet been coordinated and consolidated into mass tort lawsuits, many lawsuits have been filed against Covidien, Inc. and W.L.
 Gore & Associates for injuries caused by their hernia mesh products.

-As of July 2020, the status of the consolidated mass tort hernia mesh lawsuits against the major manufacturers is discussed below:
+As of July 2020, the status of the consolidated mass tort hernia mesh lawsuits against the major manufacturers is discussed below (or view our Summer 2021 hernia mesh update):

 Hernia mesh lawsuits filed in federal court against C.R.
 Bard were consolidated into MDL (Multi-District Litigation) No. 2846, titled In Re: Davol, Inc./C.R.
 Bard, Inc., Polypropylene Hernia Mesh Products Liability Litigation.
 These Bard lawsuits are proceeding in the U.S. District Court for the Southern District of Ohio.